 - Printed check—the bill has been requested and a draft receipt printed.

 We’re entering a new era of hospitality, an era marked by data-driven decisions, performance management and greater automation.

-With advanced ePOS tools for mastering bar management, you can spend more time attending and adapting to ever-changing customer behaviour and expectations.
+With advanced ePOS tools for running a bar succcesfully, you can spend more time attending and adapting to ever-changing customer behaviour and expectations.

 Want to know how else Lightspeed can prepare for the new era?
 Let’s talk.